CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Introduction

-In this paper, we propose a Channeled Aligned Dual Transformer, or CARD for short, that effectively leverages the dependence among channels (i.e., forecasting variables) and alleviates the issue of overfitting noises in time series forecasting.
-Unlike typical transformers for time series analysis that only capture temporal dependency among signals through attention over tokens, the dual transformer model also takes attention across different variables and hidden dimensions, which captures the correlation among prediction variables and local information within each token.
+In this paper, we propose a {\bf C}hannel {\bf A}ligned {\bf R}obust Blen{\bf d} Transformer, or CARD for short, that effectively leverages the dependence among channels (i.e., forecasting variables) and alleviates the issue of overfitting noises in time series forecasting.
+Unlike typical transformers for time series analysis that only capture temporal dependency among signals through attention over tokens, the CARD also takes attention across different channels and hidden dimensions, which captures the correlation among prediction variables and aligns local information within each token.
 We observe that related approaches have been exploited in computer vision~\citep{ding2022davit,ali2021xcit}.
-To improve the robustness of the transformer for time series forecast, we further introduce an exponential smoothing layer over queries/keys tokens and a dynamic projection module when dealing with information among different channels.
+Moreover, it is known that multi-scale information plays an important role in time series analysis.
+We design a token blend module to generate tokens with different resolutions.
+In particular, we propose to combine the adjacent tokens within the same head into the new token instead of merging the same position over different heads in multi-head attention.
+To improve the robustness and efficiency of the transformer for time series forecast, we further introduce an exponential smoothing layer over queries/keys tokens and a dynamic projection module when dealing with information among different channels.
 Finally, to alleviate the issue of overfitting noises, a robust loss function is introduced to weight each prediction by its uncertainty in the case of forecasting over a finite horizon.
 The overall model architecture is illustrated in Figure ~\ref{graph:architecture}.
-We verify the effectiveness of the proposed model on various numerical benchmarks by comparing it to the state-of-the-art methods for transformer and MLP-based methods.
+We verify the effectiveness of the proposed model on various numerical benchmarks by comparing it to the state-of-the-art methods for Transformers and other models.
+Here we summarized our key contributions as follows: